 In 2010, the ICRC launched an accompaniment programme called Hateymalo.
 While providing psychosocial support to the families of the missing, the ICRC, in collaboration with national non-governmental organisations (NGOs) and the Nepal Red Cross Society (NRCS), delivers psychological, economic, legal, administrative and socio-cultural support to them.
 With support groups of relatives of the missing being at the core of its multi-faceted interventions, the programme helps families cope with their specific problems and rebuild social and community bonds.
 Since, the beginning of the programme, 90% families of the missing have benefitted in 46 districts.
 The programme was completed in March 2016.

-Groups of families who share the common trauma of having a missing family member have formed family networks or associations.
+Groups of families who share the common trauma of having a missing family member and the conflict victims have formed family networks or associations.
 The ICRC and the NRCS encourage these initiatives, which aim to:

 • Provide mutual support and help to meet socio-economic and psychological needs;